THE ARCHITECTS CLUB

 Oak wood extract

-Inside a cozy wood paneled room of velvet banquetes and wood, blond tobacco and smoky vanilla mix with the crisp herbal notes of gin.
-It’s Martini time at a plush English Fumoir bar in 1930s London.
-THE ARCHITECTS CLUB is a comforting, smoky vanilla with an amber woody base and an cool dry gin opening.
+Transporting you to 1930's London, inside a cozy martini and cigar bar of velvet banquettes and fine Art Deco marquetry.
+Where blond tobacco and smoky vanilla mix with the crisp herbal notes of a gin martini.
+THE ARCHITECTS CLUB is a comforting, smoky vanilla with an amber woody base and an cool gin opening.
 Notes include: Juniper berry oil, angelica root, lemon peel oil, pepper wood, guaiac wood, oak wood, vanilla absolute and amber.

 7.5 ml / 0.25 fl oz.
 Portable size.